swiss-territorial-data-lab/proj-sda/README.md

 2. `prepare_data.py`: format labels and produce tiles to be processed in the OD.
 3. `results_analysis.py`: plot some parameters of the detections to help understand the results (optional).
 4. `merge_detections.py`: merge adjacent detections cut by tiles into a single detection and attribute the class based on the largest area.
     * At this step, the detections with a confidence score lower than the threshold are filtered out.
-The used threshold is saved in the output name.
+The used threshold is indicated in the constant file `functions/constants.py` and saved in the output name.
+There are two possibilities:
+        a. optimal: a threshold maximising the f1-score is expected.
+The value of this threshold for each model is saved in the constant file.
+        b. conservative: a threshold of 0.05 maximising the recall is expected.
 5. `compile_years.py`: merge all the detection layers obtained during inference by year.
 6. `merge_multi_results.py`: merge the results from different models into one dataset of selected detections.
-    * The right results will be selected based on the path template and the score type.
-There are two possibilities
+    * The right results will be selected based on the path template and the type of score threhsold.
-        a. optimal: a threshold maximising the f1-score is expected.
-The value of this threshold for each model is saved in the constant file `functions/constants.py`.
-        b. conservative: a threshold of 0.05 maximising the recall is expected.
 7. `merge_across_years`: dissolve overlapping detections of different years.
-6. `filter_detections.py`: filter detections by overlap with other vector layers.
+8. `filter_detections.py`: filter detections by overlap with other vector layers.
 The overlapping portion of the detection can be removed or a new attribute is created to indicate the overlapping ratio with the layer of interest.
 Other information such as score, elevation, or slope are also displayed.
-7. `batch_process.sh`: batch script to perform the inference workflow over several years with one model.
+9. `batch_process.sh`: batch script to perform the inference workflow over several years with one model.
-8. `batch_process_multi_models.sh`: batch script to perform the inference workflow over several years with several models.
+10. `batch_process_multi_models.sh`: batch script to perform the inference workflow over several years with several models.

 Object detection is performed with tools present in the [`object-detector`](https://github.com/swiss-territorial-data-lab/object-detector) git repository.